-Social science electives must be selected from the "Approved List of Transfer Courses" on page 37.
-If the student is transferring to a four-year institution, the student should select the social science courses at VWCC that will satisfy the social science requirements at the four-
+2 Social science electives must be selected from the "Approved List of Transfer Courses" on page 38.
+If the student is transferring to a four-year institution, the student should select the social science courses at VWCC that will satisfy the social science requirements at the four-year institution.

-Electives must be chosen from the "Approved List of Transfer Courses" on page 37.

-Humanities/Fine Arts elective must be chosen from the "Approved List of Transfer Courses" on page 37.
+3 Electives must be chosen from the "Approved List of Transfer Courses" on page 38.
+4 Humanities/Fine Arts elective must be chosen from the "Approved List of Transfer Courses" on page 38.